makicoding/Toolbox/README.md

 # Toolbox

-This is a Toolbox of various how-to-write-such-and-such-code that is useful and comes up a lot.
+A Toolbox of various how-to-write-such-and-such-code.